 Primary Schools begin with the Preparatory Year and extend to Year 6.
 The Australian Curriculum provides students with compulsory learning in a common, yet broad, curriculum that teachers adapt to suit local and individual needs.
-Students develop knowledge and skills relevant to their present and future needs and gain a greater understanding of other cultures and technology.
-McDowall State School averages a primary student enrolment of approximately 1,000 students with primary class sizes averaging (a) Preparatory Year to Year 3 at one teacher per 25 students, and (b) Years 4 to 6 at one teacher per 28 students.
-Specialist primary teachers include: Health & Physical Education, Human Movement, Music, Instrumental Music, Japanese, Child Needs - Learning Extension / Support / Special Education; and English as an additional language/dialect and Guidance.
+Students develop knowledge and skills relevant to their present and future peeds and gain a greater skills relevant to their present and future needs and gain a greater other cultures and technology.
+McDowall State School averages a primary student enrolment of approximately 1,030 students with primary class sizes averaging (a) Preparatory Year to Year 3 at one teacher per 24 students, and (b) Years 4 to 6 at one teacher per 28 students.
+Specialist primary teachers include: Teacher-Librarian Literaries, Physical Education, Human Movement, Developmental Music, Instrumental Music, Japanese, Child Needs - Learning Extension / Support / Special Education; and Guidance.